CV4RA/MMAP-DRL-Nav/README.md

 ## Model Deployment

-Model training and derivation：Before you can reason, you need to train the model and export it to ONNX format：
+Model training and derivation based on Jetson_robot：Before you can reason, you need to train the model and export it to ONNX format：

 ```bash
 python /_agent/_lightweight/train.py